HuntsmanCancerInstitute/hci-bio-repository/Readme.md

 recurse through a project when performing file tasks.
 Tasks include listing, filtering, generating download URLs, deleting, and exporting files.

+- `sbg_vol_manager.pl`

+A script to manage mounting AWS buckets within a Seven Bridges division.

+- `sbg_async_folder_copy.pl`

+A script to bulk copy multiple files, including entire folder hierarchies, in an efficient, asynchronous manner, rather than file by file.

 - `add_user_sb_project.pl`

 A simple script for quickly adding a Seven Bridges division member to an existing project.

 - `check_divisions.pl`

-A simple script to check one or all divisions and print the number of members and projects.
+A simple script to check one or all Seven Bridges divisions and print various details, such as members and projects.

 - other

-There are a few other sundry scripts for various one-off purposes and such.
+There are a few other sundry scripts for data migration, various one-off purposes, and such.

 ## Modules